KaiserWerk/Maestro-Go-SDK/README.md

 ```

 If no ping is sent out within a certain interval (configurable on Maestro's side) the
-registered app is considered dead and will be removed from the registry.
+registered app is considered dead and will be removed from the registry; future pings will fail.